-Walter Infant School and Nursery is an equitable, safe, secure and happy place to learn; our children grow as individuals in a stimulating and exciting environment which values respect, care and concern for oneself and others.
-At Walter Infant School and Nursery we are committed to providing a meaningful and memorable education for all of our children; taking into account their personal needs and individual starting points.
+At Walter Infant School and Nursery, we are committed to providing a meaningful and memorable education for all of our children; considering their personal needs and individual starting points.
 We want all of our school community to believe in the concept of 'Lifelong Learning' and to develop good behaviours for learning, so that everyone is able to tackle challenges positively, to build resilience and to learn from mistakes.
 We believe that appropriate learning experiences help children to lead happy and rewarding lives; through our teaching we equip our children with the skills, knowledge and understanding necessary to succeed, achieve and to make good choices.